eikek/sbt-openapi-schema/README.md

 ## Discriminator Support

+> Thanks to @mhertogs, who contributed this feature.

 Currently, [discriminators](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#discriminatorObject) are only supported in Scala.

 In order to provide JSON conversion for these discriminators with Circe, we need to make use of [circe-generic-extras](https://github.com/circe/circe-generic-extras)